tnscorcoran/soap-apicast/README.md

 Test your Service with your equivalent of the following: curl -X POST --header "SoapAction: **_<the 3scale system name you condifured for this operation>_**" --header "Content-Type: application/soap+xml" --header "Accept: application/soap+xml" --header "user-key: **_<yours>_**" -d '**_<your SOAP request XML>_**' http://**_<your gateway host>_**:8080/**_<your SOAP endpoint>_** --verbose

-Chec kyour 3scale Analytics.
+Check your 3scale Analytics.
 Both the operation metric and endpoint method will have incremented.

 ### Openshift gateway configuration